dayseanm04/network/CCNA/Configure-and-Verify-Switch-Port-Security/pkt-files/README.md

 ## Navigation 🗂️

-- **Configure-port-security-blank.pkt** – A blank Packet Tracer file to perform the lab exercises yourself ✏️
+- **Configure-switch-port-security-completed-blank.pkt** – A blank Packet Tracer file to perform the lab exercises yourself ✏️
-- **Configure-port-security-completed.pkt** – Completed Packet Tracer file with all configurations applied.
+- **Configure-switch-port-security-completed.pkt** – Completed Packet Tracer file with all configurations applied.
 (Use it for verification)  ✅